As Elijah helped set a wineskin on its rack in the Jabesh bakery, a warm, round little body crawled over his feet.

 But as he started out the city gate, a drum tapped eight times and then gave a boom.
 The eight beats and a boom repeated, and Elijah faced the sound.

 Half a block away, the grocer’s door popped open and slapped against the wall.
 Customers rushed out.
-A man with cabbages tucked under his arms stooped to retrieve carrots that dropped from his fingers.
+A man with cabbages tucked under his arms stooped to retrieve cucumbers that dropped from his fingers.
 Beyond the grocery, the mill door opened, and people ran out clutching bags of beans and flour.

 The grocer and the miller followed their customers out and locked up.
 People poured from every shop and walked toward the beat.